aimms/user-guide/aimms-ide/CPLEX/CPLEX_SOCP.rst

 SOCP
 ====

 CPLEX solves a large class of models with quadratic terms among the constraints.
-CPLEX transforms quadratic constraints automatically into a quadratic constraint of this type:
+CPLEX transforms quadratic constraints automatically into a quadratic constraint of this **Type**:

 *	x'Qx <= e where e is a linear expression and Q is positive semi-definite (PSD),